-California Sets Goal Of 100 Percent Renewable Electric Power By 2045
+California Sets Goal Of 100 Percent Clean Electric Power By 2045

 The latest announcement comes shortly before Brown heads to San Francisco for the Global Climate Action Summit.

-The bill specifically requires that 50 percent of California's electricity to be powered by renewable resources by 2025 and 60 percent by 2030, while calling for a "bold path" toward 100 percent renewable power by 2045.
+The bill specifically requires that 50 percent of California's electricity to be powered by renewable resources by 2025 and 60 percent by 2030, while calling for a "bold path" toward 100 percent zero-carbon electricity by 2045. ("Zero-carbon" sources include nuclear power, which is not renewable.)

 Previously, California had mandated 50 percent renewable electricity by 2030.

-California is not the first state with such ambitions — in 2015, Hawaii established the 2045 goal.
+California is not the first state with such ambitions — in 2015, Hawaii established a goal of 100 percent renewable electricity sources by 2045.

 But, as KQED's Lauren Sommer reported last year, "California uses about 30 times more electricity than Hawaii and is the fifth largest economy in the world."